Paper 2024/1528

 Abstract

-We show that the Schnorr signature scheme meets existential unforgeability under chosen-message attack (EUF-CMA) in the random oracle model (ROM) if the circular discrete-logarithm (CDL) assumption, a new, non-interactive variant of DL we introduce, holds in the underlying group.
-Our reduction is completely tight, meaning the constructed adversary against CDL has both essentially the same running time and success probability as the assumed forger.
+We show that the widely-used Schnorr signature scheme meets existential unforgeability under chosen-message attack (EUF-CMA) in the random oracle model (ROM) if the circular discrete-logarithm (CDL) assumption, a new, non-interactive and falsifiable variant of the discrete-log (DL) problem we introduce, holds in the underlying group.
+Notably, our reduction is tight, meaning the constructed adversary against CDL has essentially the same running time and success probability as the assumed forger.
+This is crucial for justifying the size of the underlying group used in practice.
 To our knowledge, we are the first to exhibit such a reduction.
-Previously, Bellare and Dai (INDOCRYPT 2020) showed the scheme is EUF-CMA the ROM if their multi-base DL assumption holds in the underlying group.
-However, multi-base DL is interactive; moreover, their reduction, while tighter than the initial result of Pointcheval and Stern (EUROCRYPT 1996), still incurs a security loss that is linear in the number of the adversary’s RO queries.
-We justify CDL by showing it holds in two carefully chosen idealized models, which idealize different aspects of our assumption.
-Our quantitative bounds in these models are essentially the same as for DL, giving strong evidence that CDL is as hard DL in appropriate elliptic-curve groups groups.
+Indeed, prior work required interactive and non-falsifiable assumptions (Bellare and Dai, INDOCRYPT 2020) or additional idealized models beyond the ROM like the algebraic group model (Fuchsbauer et al., EUROCRYPT 2020).
+We justify CDL by showing it holds in two carefully-chosen idealized models that idealize different aspects of it.
+Namely, we show that CDL is as hard as DL in these models.

 Metadata